 We all know that regular exercise can boost mood.
 But pulling an all-nighter is so powerful that it might even be more effective than sweating.
 Another 2015 study randomized 75 depressed patients into two groups—some took the antidepressant duloxetine with chronotherapy, and the others took duloxetine with exercise.
 After 29 weeks, nearly 62 percent of the chronotherapy group experienced a remission of their depression that lasted for the entire duration of the study, while only nearly 38 percent of the exercise group did!
 (That being said, exercise is fabulous for other aspects of your physical health, too, so please don’t interpret this article as me telling you to stay on the couch!)

-Finally, it would be ideal if you could keep a bedside journal and track your symptoms as well as when and how you slept, what you ate and drank that day, and what activities you did (Were you inside all day?
+Finally, it would be ideal if you could keep a bedside journal (or an electronic tracker, like Fitbit) and track your symptoms as well as when and how you slept, what you ate and drank that day, and what activities you did.
+(Were you inside all day?
 Did you get some real sunlight?)
 These are important to track, as well as what supplements and medicine you took on your good days and bad days.
 This type of information can help if you have any chronic illness, but especially if you have severe depression.
 For more of my thoughts on depression treatments, Click here.